Justice Forum

-The five principals became the acronym of the party which is more easily pronounceable, and is used as the party slogan.

-The party emblem and campaign sign is an index finger and thumb in a “V” shape, and the party motto is "justice for all."

 Ideology

 JEEMA defines itself as a "social justice and welfare party," and declines to label itself as capitalist, communist, or socialist.

-JEEMA is in favour of free essential social services (like health and education) to all citizens, moral and ethical conduct in government and politics, a free but regulated market to avoid unchecked capitalist exploitation, and pursues a "people first" concept of development, where all matters affecting the nation should be decided through grassroots consultation.
-JEEMA stands for full dignity and respect to women, religions, races and ethnicities among other social groupings people identify with, and total respect and dignity to all nations of the world with no nation superior to another.
+JEEMA is in favour of free essential social services (like health and education) to all citizens, market regulation, and grassroots consultation.

-The party supports a transition to proportional representation and the Westminster system at the national level, saying that Uganda has never had an election that has not been disputed by other players in the race and that the first-past-the-post voting system promotes more focus on an individual's personal beliefs rather than that of their constituents, which is a recipe for corruption.
+The party supports a transition to proportional representation and the Westminster system at the national level, saying that Uganda has never had an election that has not been disputed by other parties and that the first-past-the-post voting system promotes more focus on an individual's personal beliefs rather than that of their constituents, which is claimed to be a cause of corruption.

+The party supports criminalising homosexuality.
+The party's only MP put forward a bill in March 2023 calling for the punishment of 10 years imprisonment for aggravated homosexuality.